-The first cohort of 6 vaccinated volunteers will be challenged by intranasal drops with 10^2 TCID50 of the Delta challenge agent.
+The first cohort of 6-10 vaccinated volunteers will be challenged by intranasal drops with 10^2 TCID50 of the Delta challenge agent.
 This starting dose has been selected with knowledge of the favourable safety profile of the COV-CHIM01 (NCT04864548) study, where 10^5 TCID50 has not caused any adverse safety signals in 5 volunteers.
 (Helen McShane, personal communication).
 Field epidemiological data also show that in a vaccinated young population, severe outcomes due to Delta infection are extremely rare.

-An initial 6 participants will be challenged, either all at one site or split across the two sites.
+An initial 6-10 participants will be challenged, either all at one site or split across the two sites.
 Daily nose and throat swabs will be taken and infection defined as 2 consecutive viral detections by qPCR from day 2 post-inoculation.

-If the target infection rate (≥50%) is not observed in the first cohort of 6 volunteers, we will take a stepwise approach to increase the attack rate (Figure 6).
+If the target infection rate (\geq 50%) is not observed in the first cohort of 6-10 volunteers, we will take a stepwise approach to increase the attack rate (Figure 6).
 Our stepwise approach to increase the attack rate will include inoculating with higher doses of SARS-CoV-2 and may also incorporate pre-selecting participants with lower baseline antibody levels if volunteer numbers allow.

-If an infection rate of $\geq 50\%$ is observed (i.e. 3/6 participants or more are infected) following inoculation of the initial cohort with 10^2 TCID50, a subsequent cohort of n=6 may be inoculated with a lower dose of 10 TCID50.
-Based on the infection rate achieved, we will proceed to expand the sample size at either 10^2 or 10 TCID50 (Figure 6).
+If an infection rate of \geq 50% is observed (i.e. 3/6, 4/8 or 5/10 participants or more are infected) following inoculation of the initial cohort with 102 TCID50, a subsequent cohort of n=6 may be inoculated with a lower dose of 10 TCID50.
+Based on the infection rate achieved, we will proceed to expand the sample size at either 102 or 10 TCID50 (Figure 6).